 There are two sets of rapids both with a good chance of soaking if you luck out on the wrong spot on the boat, normally hitting a wave backward with the water flowing over the side and into your lap, and soaking into your seat.
 The first set of rapids comes straight away as you take the white water through several bends and a large eery tunnel with howls from what may be a bear or possibly a Bigfoot…

 After this, you hit the first of two drops where you are guaranteed a good splash but again the extent depends on your boat position.
 While recovering from that you hit another tunnel and another chance of getting a soaking through the next rapids which are pretty intense.

 Finally, you line up for the main drop.
 A clever system holds you just above the drop to amp up the trepidation.
 This also catches the boat and causes it to spin during the drop almost guaranteeing a bit of sogginess for everyone.
 Finally, the boat ends up in the hot springs where the warm blue water shimmer and geysers erupt.

-The Grizzly River Run is a really fun example of the River Rapids style ride.
-And one of the better example of this type of ride.
+The Grizzly River Run is a really fun example of the River Rapids-style ride.
+One of the better examples of this type of ride.
 The theme is excellent and really transports you to the Sacramento river valley for your run.
-The unique spinning elements of the drop helps make the ride refreshing and also more evenly distributes the soaking.
+The unique spinning elements of the drop help make the ride refreshing and also more evenly distributes the soaking.